SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 ### 6.1b.6 Unsupported features

 Compressed samples are always 16-bit samples.
 They do not make use of the `sm24` (or `sm32`) sub-chunk.
 If an `sm24` sub-chunk is present, its respective byte counterparts to the compressed byte stream stored in the `smpl` sub-chunk remain unused.
 Since all uncompressed PCM samples are stored before compressed samples in the `smpl` sub-chunk, the size of the `sm24` sub-chunk is minimised.
-The `sm24` size constraint defined in SF2.04 therefore no longer applies in compressed banks.
+The `sm24` size constraint defined in legacy SF2.04 therefore no longer applies in compressed banks.

 Sample links are not used in banks compressed with SFe Compression.
 The value of `wSampleLink` should be read and written as zero.